New paper-based technology allows reliable, low-cost sensing of iron levels in fortified foods

 Andrade explains, “This method has fewer interferences [with other nutrients].
 It has a bright magenta color.
 So when you see the smear on the papers, everything is concentrated.
 That’s why the color is so vibrant, and it dries fast.
 The color is very stable and stays the same when it dries.

 “It took a while to figure out what method, because if the color goes away, we’re done,” he adds.
 “This is a very stable reaction, and the color has stayed stable for two years.”

 This process resulted in the paper-based assay that changes color in response to iron in fortified foods.
 The researchers used Tanzanian wheat flour and infant formula that had already been fortified to test their sensor.
 They fortified corn flour in the study with iron to levels that the World Health Organization recommends.

-The team also received a grant from the ADM Institute for Postharvest Loss to develop a smartphone app, in collaboration with U of I Technology Services, to quantify this color change using the smartphone application.
+The team also received a grant from the ADM Institute for Postharvest Loss to develop a smartphone app, in collaboration with Administrative Information Technology Services (AITS) at U of I, to quantify this color change using the smartphone application.
 With a cellphone, those who would be evaluating nutrient levels in fortified food take a photo of the paper sensor, after colors show up, and the app analyzes the iron levels.